drupal-deconstructed/drupal-7-deconstructed/module.md

 ###Alter hooks
 Alter hooks allow you to change the contents of an object.
-These often contain the word "alter" in the name
+These often contain the word "alter" in the name.
+Under the hood, alter hooks are calls to the drupal_alter() function.

 ###Intercepting hooks